trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

     - `repository:` User’s Github repo url
     - `repoName:` Name of the user’s Github repo
     - `company`
-    - `K8sBackendUrl:` url of the K8s backend app
+    - `K8sBackendUrl:` the url of the K8s backend app
     - `K8sFrontendUrl:` url of the K8s frontend app
     - `newrelic:` User’s New Relic account information
         - `accountId` New Relic account id